randyttruong/Inflammation-Analysis/README.md

 CVD_by_male.Rmd: Data cleaning and visualization of inflammation and disease correlation of males by race.

 # Abstract
+Acute inflammation is an innate immune response that protects the human body from damage caused by pathogens, stressors and injuries, and typically subsides once the biological threat has been managed.
+Chronic, low-grade inflammation is non-resolving and can increase an individual’s susceptibility for cardiovascular disease (CVD) and/or diabetes.
+Quantifying inflammation is done through the use of the biomarker C-reactive protein (CRP), with higher CRP levels associated with a high risk for developing CVD.
+However, this association is based on data collected from European and EuropeanAmerican populations, and has not been established among other race/ethnic demographic groups.
+Additionally, CRP has not been evaluated as a predictor of diabetes across demographic groups.
+As such, I sought out to investigate CRP as a predictor of disease incidence across different race/ethnic groups.
+Based on a literature review of how CRP levels vary across racial and ethnic demographics, I hypothesized that CRP would be a stronger predictor of disease in Hispanics and African-Americans than in Whites and Asian-Americans.
+Using data from a large, nationally representative sample of adults in the US (AddHealth), I evaluated statistical models using baseline CRP as a predictor of disease 8 to 10 years later for all races/ethnicities, and then stratified by race/ethnicity.
+I found that within the AddHealth dataset, log-transformed CRP values are a stronger predictor of CVD among Asian-Americans and log-transformed CRP values are a stronger predictor of diabetes among Whites and Hispanics.
+Results from this analysis could promote a more nuanced understanding of why disease incidence varies between racial and ethnic groups and with more support could be used to identify high risk populations at earlier stages of disease progression.

 # Introduction
 In this study, we seek to analyze the relationships between disease incidence and